z3y/Graphlit/README.md

 - Might have small breaking changes
 - Default textures sometimes dont apply in the preview
 - Not all inputs available in all transform spaces
+- It doesn't really have a good name
 - Custom varyings
 - Custom function parser is not very advanced
 - Changing inputs or outputs on custom function nodes can leave some edges disconnected